-A Master Plan is a long-range vision for a city’s future and provides a framework for making big-picture decisions.
-The plan can help promote and strengthen valued community assets as well as encourage new partnerships and opportunities.
+A Master Plan is a long-range vision for the future of the community.
+It provides a framework for making big-picture decisions and can promote and strengthen valued community assets as well as encourage new partnerships and opportunities.

 In Michigan, master plans are to be reviewed by the Planning Commission every 5 years.
 While major updates may not be necessary, it is important that communities review their plans and make sure they are relevant to the current and projected needs and wants of a community, as well as coordinate with other communities, county and regional plans and reports.
 The City's current plan was adopted in 2009 and has not been updated since.

 A subcommittee of members of City Council and the Planning Commission are meeting monthly to provide input and guidance to the full Planning Commission as they prepare the Master Plan over the next 12-15 months.
 The process kicked off in April 2022.
 Presentations from meetings and draft documents will be provided here.

 All meetings of the Planning Commission are open to the public, but specific opportunities for public input will be available to the community in the and winter of 2023.
 Opportunities for public input are below.